cmu-sei/Challenge-Server/README.md

 sudo journalctl -e -u challengeserver.service
 ```

-## Required Guestinfo Variables
+## Required Environment Variables

-The Challenge Server relies on VMware guestinfo variables to gather some information.

-In order to operate as intended, the Challenge Server requires 2 guestinfo variables.
+In order to operate as intended, the Challenge Server requires 2 environment variables.

-1. `code` - This guestinfo variable should be a string that contains a "challenge code" or a "slug" that identified this challenge.
+1. `CS_CODE` - This environment variable should be a string that contains a "challenge code" or a "slug" that identified this challenge.
 Example: `c00`.
-If this guestinfo variable is not set, the Challenge Server will always assume that it is running in a workspace.
+If this environment variable is not set, the Challenge Server will always assume that it is running in a workspace.
-1. `variant` - This guestinfo variable should be a string that contains which TopoMojo variant is deployed.
+1. `CS_VARIANT` - This environment variable should be a string that contains which TopoMojo variant is deployed.
 Example: `2`.
-If this guestinfo variable is not set, the Challenge Server will set the variant to a default of `-1`
+If this environment variable is not set, the Challenge Server will set the variant to a default of `-1`

-The Challenge Server can also read "answer tokens" from Guestinfo if configured to do so.

 ## Monitoring Required Services